stoeps13/connections-doc/source/admin/install/t_install_dbs_sqlserver.md

 Download the [Microsoft JDBC Driver 4.0 for SQL Server](http://www.microsoft.com/en-us/download/details.aspx?id=11774) driver from the Microsoft web site and follow the instructions to extract the driver files.
 HCL Connections uses the sqljdbc4.jar file.

+!!! note
-**Note:** To capture the output of each command to a log file, append the following parameter to each command:
+    To capture the output of each command to a log file, append the following parameter to each command:

 \>\> \\file\_path\\db\_application.log